irinaabnizova/joint-multiomic-analysis/README.md

 from the GC-methylation data of bulked scNOME_seq.
 This set of tools is used for producing of these two sets of chromatin accessible regions in bed-file format.

  - compute DMRs, SMRs
- - compute DEG and SEGs
+ - define DEGs and SEGs
  - link chromatin and genes
  - link DNA methylation and genes
  - define lineage specific pioneering and cooperative TFs

 - The data set is from (Argelaguet 2020). scNOME_seq tachnology as descibed in (Clark 2029, Kelly 2012)

 Requirements:
 *Matlab'octave, C (for CG/GC methylation windows precomputing),RStudio, R*